Michasa/blockchain-developer-bootcamp-final-project/README.md

 ### _smartcontract_

 This folder contains my smart contract.
-It uses truffle for deployment and migration, and various other packages to work and so begin by installing them with
+It uses truffle for development, deployment and migration, and various other packages to work and so begin by installing them with

 ```bash
 npm install